Actively Recruiting

 - Significant congenital heart disease including symptomatic PDA

-- Ongoing treatment for lung infections
+- Ongoing treatment for sepsis, necrotizing enterocolitis, or lung infections

 - Use of narcotic analgesics or gastric motility agents

-- Infants on nasal CPAP requiring more than 35% oxygen
+- Infants requiring more than 35% oxygen on nasal CPAP

 - Significant gastric residuals and vomiting